-MRPL Bags Fourth Consecutive National Innovation Award for Refining Technology
+MRPL bags fourth consecutive national innovation award for refining technology

 Live

-Hyderabad: Mangalore Refinery and Petrochemicals Limited (MRPL), an ONGC subsidiary, has once again reaffirmed its leadership in research and...
+Mangalore Refinery and Petrochemicals Limited (MRPL), an ONGC subsidiary, has once again reaffirmed its leadership in research and innovation by...

 The recognition, conferred by the Ministry of Petroleum and Natural Gas, marks MRPL’s fourth successive win and celebrates its pioneering work in indigenous technology.
 The company’s award-winning innovation, “Gradual Olefins and Aromatic Technology (GOAT),” is an advanced Crude-to-Chemicals process developed by MRPL’s Innovation Centre.
 GOAT enables the direct conversion of crude oil into high-value petrochemicals, enhancing energy efficiency and reducing the carbon footprint of refining operations.